Nareg-B-94/Nareg-B-94/README.md

 - 🌱 I’m currently learning alot like for ex.
 HTML CSS JS TYPESCRIPT  / Bootstrap & Material Design / Angular / Firebase / API's ... like the usual normal stuff for every front-end Developer :D
 - 💞️ I’m looking to collaborate on lot of cool Projects :)
 - 📫 How to reach me? email: naregb94@gmail.com
+- you can find my portfolio at www.nareg-berberian.com

 <!---
 Nareg-B-94/Nareg-B-94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.